Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

     NSLog("Scan result: %@", scanResult);
 }
 ```

-When a valid result is found, it will call the delegate.
-The scan result will be a *string* containing the scanned code. barcodeFormat will contain the format of the barcode.
+When a valid result is found, the delegate will be called and you get the following values:

+- **scanResult:** a *string* containing the scanned code
+- **barcodeFormat:** a *string* representing the format of the scanned barcode
+- **image**: the cropped image which was used to scan the value

 ### Cordova Plugin

 ###### Example call for the Barcode Module
-Call the exec method with <i><b>scanBarcode</b></i> (all other parameters are as explained in [Quick Start] (#cordova-example)).
+Call the exec method with *scanBarcode*.
+For a more detailed description of the config parameters used, see the [example] (#cordova-example) in Quick Start.

 ```java
 cordova.exec(onResult, onError, "AnylineSDK", "scanBarcode",